 - · Supports incremental encoders and Hall sensor ICs. (signals of Hall sensor IC can be input directly)

-- 24-bit general-purpose timer mode
+- · 24-bit general-purpose timer mode

-- Multiply-by-4 (multiply-by-6) circuit
+- · Multiply-by-4 (multiply-by-6) circuit

 - · Rotational direction detection circuit

 - · 24-bit counter

 - · Comparator enable/disable

 - Interrupt request output:1

 - · Digital noise filters for input signals

-24.2 Differences between channels
+25.2 Differences between channels

-The TMPM368FDFG has a one-channel incremental encoder interface (ENC0), which can obtain the absolute position of the motor, based on input signals from the incremental encoder.
+The TMPM369FDFG/XBG have a two-channel incremental encoder interface (ENC0 and ENC1), which can obtain the absolute position of the motor, based on input signals from the incremental encoder.